 30-40g per meal or snack is an effective target to maximize protein synthesis.

-Divide your intake over 4 to 5 meals per day to maintain a constant flow of amino acids.
+Divide your intake into 4 to 5 meals per day to maintain a constant flow of amino acids.

-To effectively stimulate muscle mass gain, it is imperative to maintain a controlled caloric surplus.
-This means that your daily caloric intake should be slightly higher than your energy expenditure, but not excessively, in order to limit fat gain while promoting muscle development.
+To effectively stimulate muscle mass gain, it's imperative to maintain a controlled calorie surplus.
+This means your daily calorie intake should be slightly higher than your energy expenditure, but not excessively so, to limit fat gain while promoting muscle growth.
 Here's how to structure your diet to optimize your results.

-The key to a successful caloric surplus is eating a diet made up of quality ingredients that provide the macronutrients needed for performance and recovery.
+The key to a successful calorie surplus is eating a diet made with quality ingredients that provide the macronutrients needed for performance and recovery.

-• Protein: The foundation of muscle building, it should be present at every meal.
-Lean meats, oily fish, eggs and dairy products are excellent options, complemented by plant-based sources such as legumes and quinoa.
+- Protein: The foundation of muscle building, it should be present in every meal.
+Lean meats, oily fish, eggs, and dairy products are excellent options, supplemented with plant-based sources like legumes and quinoa.

-• Healthy Fats: Good fats are essential for hormone production, including testosterone, which directly influences muscle mass gain.
-Include foods rich in omega-3 and unsaturated fats like avocados, nuts, seeds, and olive oil.
+- Healthy Fats: Good fats are essential for hormone production, especially testosterone, which directly influences muscle mass gain.
+Incorporate foods rich in omega-3s and unsaturated fatty acids like avocados, nuts, seeds, and olive oil.

 Combine proteins and carbohydrates: A winning duo